-We can simulate the hardware described by the Bluespec code to get an idea of how it works without having to deal with the complications of real hardware which are many, even for such a simple design as we are working with.
+We can simulate the hardware described by the Bluespec code to get an idea of how it works without having to deal with the complications of real hardware, which are many, even for such a simple design as we are working with.

-• Navigate to the empty/ directory and start up Bluespec Workstation.
+• Navigate to the fir/ directory and start up Bluespec Workstation.

 '''

-lab1% cd empty
+audio$ cd fir

-lab1/empty% bluespec empty.bspec&
+audio/fir$ bluespec fir.bspec&

 '''

 - The Bluespec Workstation GUI will appear.
 Select Build->Compile This compiles the Bluespec source code. - Select Build->Link.
 This creates the executable out which can be used to simulate the hardware described by the top level module mkTestdriver.
 The executable file can then be run like any program.
 The test driver code provided reads input audio file from a PCM (Pulse Coded Modulation) file called in.pcm, passes it to your audio pipeline, and writes the output from your pipeline to out.pcm.
-We have included a sample PCM audio file in the data/ folder called foo.pcm, along with the expected output PCM file for the filtered audio using the filters we write later in the lab. - To simulate the audio pipeline on foo.pcm, copy ../data/foo.pcm to in.pcm, then from the Build menu in the Workstation, select Simulate.
+We have included a sample PCM audio file in the data/ folder called mitrib\short.pcm, along with the expected output PCM file for the filtered audio using the filters we write later in the lab.